kAIto47802/notist/docs/index.rst

 Watch Your Functions and Blocks of Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the :func:`~notifystate._core.watch` helper either as a function decorator or as a context manager around a block of code:
+You can use the :func:`~notist._core.watch` helper either as a function decorator or as a context manager around a block of code:

 **Use as a decorator to monitor a function:**

 .. code-block:: python

-   import notifystate
+   import notist

-   @notifystate.watch(send_to="slack", channel="my-channel")
+   @notist.watch(send_to="slack", channel="my-channel")
    def long_task():
        # This function will be monitored
        # Your long-running code here